mxroute/rspamd_rules/README.md

 subject-spam.map = Text identified in email subject that is known to be spam
 tlds.txt = TLDs with high probability of being spam
 blacklisted-sender-strings.map = Strings in "From" header that should have zero false positives
-mxcheck_exclude.inc = Whitelisted domains that do not require MX records to pass our spam filter
+mxcheck_exclude.inc = Whitelisted domains that do not require MX records to pass our spam filter (their business domain and sending domain likely do not match)

 /local.d/
 force_actions.conf = Override actions